Luxembourg City family offices · Cross-border positioning

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across the holding brand and several portfolio-company surfaces.
+Ongoing rebuild-and-run across the holding brand and several portfolio-company pages and sales materials.
 Standard shape for Luxembourg family offices with multiple US-facing brands or co-investment positions in play.

 See the Partnership →